soilspectroscopy/ossl-manual/docs/index.md

 ## Disclaimer

-Whilst utmost care has been taken by the Soil Spectroscopy project and data authors while collecting and compiling the data, the data is provided "as is".
+Whilst utmost care has been taken by the Soil Spectroscopy project and data authors while collecting and compiling the data, the data is provided _"as is"_.
 [Woodwell Climate Research Center](https://www.woodwellclimate.org/), [University of Florida](https://faculty.eng.ufl.edu/ktoddbrown/), [OpenGeoHub foundation](https://opengeohub.org/about) and its suppliers and licensors hereby disclaim all warranties of any kind, express or implied, including, without limitation, the warranties of merchantability, fitness for a particular purpose and non-infringement.
 Neither [Woodwell Climate Research Center](https://www.woodwellclimate.org/), [University of Florida](https://faculty.eng.ufl.edu/ktoddbrown/), [OpenGeoHub foundation](https://opengeohub.org/about) nor its suppliers and licensors,